-It is estimated that 90 to 95 percent of all adults have antibodies to EBV in their blood because the virus is so common.
+It’s estimated 90 to 95 percent of all adults have antibodies to EBV in their blood because the virus is so common.
 This means almost every adult has had an EBV infection.
-However, this does not mean that everyone has had mononucleosis.
+However, this doesn’t mean that everyone has had mononucleosis.

 Many people develop EBV infections as children after age 1.
-In very young children, symptoms are usually nonexistent or so mild that they are not recognized as mono.
-Once you have an EBV infection, you are not likely to get another one.
+In very young children, symptoms are usually nonexistent or so mild that they aren’t recognized as mono.
+Once you have an EBV infection, you aren’t likely to get another one.
 Any child who gets EBV will probably be immune to mono for the rest of their life.

-However, there are plenty of children in the United States and other developed countries who do not get these infections in their early years.
+However, plenty of children in the United States and other developed countries don’t get these infections in their early years.
 According to the U.S. Centers for Disease Control and Prevention, mono occurs 25 percent of the time when an adolescent or young adult is infected with EBV.
 For this reason, mono affects mainly high school and college students.

 Most cases of mono are mild and resolve easily with minimal treatment.

 Infectious mono is spread by saliva transmission.
 You can become infected by kissing or sharing food, dishes, or eating utensils with someone who has mono.
-It usually takes four to eight weeks for symptoms to develop after you are infected.
+It usually takes four to eight weeks for symptoms to develop after you’re infected.

 The best way to prevent mono is to avoid coming into contact with other people’s saliva.
 If you are infected, take precautions to avoid infecting anyone else.